Incident Investigation: Importance, Step-by-Step Guide, Training

 Determine the Root Causes

 The previous discussion on root causes above was more about why it’s important to identify system failures in incident investigations.
-This discussion focuses more on how to determine the root causes of an incident.
+This discussion focuses more in detail on how to determine the root causes of an incident.

 Determining the root cause of an incident entails pursuing a logical line of thought and repeatedly asking why things occurred the way they occurred.